matthewfro19191919/FNF-PsychEngine-EK-sf2/README.md

+# warning
+This branch is made specifically for the latest version of PE at the time (0.7.3)!
+The reason I'm not doing this in main is because when all the commits from experimental get merged into main its going to cause a lot of trouble as experimental will house EK PE 1.0 which will then be merged into main when it is released.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.